Captain Marvel (film): Cast

 Additional members of Starforce include Algenis Pérez Soto as Att-Lass, the marksman of the team, and Rune Temte as Bron-Char, the "bigger, stronger guy who fights with his fists".
 Maria's daughter, Monica Rambeau, is played by Akira and Azari Akbar as an eleven-year-old and a five-year-old, respectively.
-Sharon Blynn portrays Soren, Talos' wife.
+Sharon Blynn portrays Soren, Talos's wife, while Auden L. Ophuls and Harriet L. Ophuls portray their daughter.
 Robert Kazinsky appears as a biker nicknamed "The Don".
 Vik Sahay plays a Torfan, while Chuku Modu portrays the Kree spy Soh-Larr.
-Colin Ford appears as Danvers' brother, Steve, and Kenneth Mitchell plays their father.
-Danvers' comic book cat Chewie (named for the Star Wars character Chewbacca) appears in the film, renamed Goose after the Top Gun (1986) character Nick "Goose" Bradshaw.
+Colin Ford appears as Danvers's brother, Steve, and Kenneth Mitchell plays their father.
+Danvers's comic book cat Chewie (named for the Star Wars character Chewbacca) appears in the film, renamed Goose after the Top Gun (1986) character Nick "Goose" Bradshaw.
 Its name was changed since Star Wars is a contemporary franchise and not specific to Danvers, unlike the pilot-themed Top Gun.
 Goose is portrayed by four different cats, each chosen for their actions and personality: Reggie, Archie, Rizzo, and Gonzo.
-Patrick Brennan, who previously portrayed Marcus Daniels in Agents of S.H.I.E.L.D., appears as an unnamed bartender.
+Patrick Brennan, who previously portrayed Marcus Daniels in Agents of S.H.I.E.L.D., appears as a bartender.
 Producer Victoria Alonso alluded to the possibility that the two were the same character.

 Real-life Air Force pilots Matthew "Spider" Kimmel and Stephen "Cajun" Del Bagno appear as themselves.
 Del Bagno died months prior to the film's release, and it is dedicated to his memory.
 Captain Marvel comic book writer Kelly Sue DeConnick makes a cameo appearance as a train station passerby, and Stan Lee, co-creator of Captain Marvel, appears posthumously as himself memorizing the lines for his cameo in Mallrats (1995).
 Reprising their MCU roles for the mid-credits scene are Chris Evans as Steve Rogers, Scarlett Johansson as Natasha Romanoff, Mark Ruffalo as Bruce Banner, and Don Cheadle as James "Rhodey" Rhodes.